 Like the fresh herb, plantain tincture is an excellent soothing, anti-inflammatory remedy for bug bites, stings, and other skin irritations.
 It also has some impressive properties for internal health.
 Plantain tincture may help support digestive health, promote wound healing, decrease inflammation, treat coughs, and relieve cramps.
 Plantain tincture is a wonderful multi-purpose remedy to have on hand and is easy to make at home.

 Plantain is probably best known as a bug bite and sting remedy for hikers and homesteaders out in the field.
 Simply chewing or crushing the plant and plastering it on the skin can help soothe irritation.
+We make plantain salve every year so we can use this wild medicinal year round, even when snow’s covering the ground.

 The tincture has some similar properties for external use but stores for an extended period and is easy to keep on hand.
 As a tincture, it’s also easy to use for its internal benefits, particularly its antispasmodic, soothing properties on diarrhea, cramps, and other stomach ailments.